mrob95/LaTeXtools/README.md

 # LaTeXtools

-Some simple but useful scripts for improving productivity with LaTeX, including a simple citation manager which can scrape citations for books and academic works from goodreads and Google scholar:
+Some simple but useful scripts for improving productivity with LaTeX, including a citation manager which can scrape citations for books and academic works from goodreads and Google scholar:

 ![](images/gui_demo.jpg)